 - many teaching invitations at universities and business schools.

 Currently, the majority of my traffic is organic – meaning my website shows up for relevant web searches.

 Result #3: The business impact of visibility

 And of course, the most relevant and most significant question: did my visibility in the market have an impact on the consulting business growth?
 Yes, it did.
 Big time!

 - Revenue: the concept is very simple: valuable content = visibility + trust = consultancy growth.
-Although I never started developing content for monetization purposes as such, I could easily draw a correlation line between the content volume available, the improvement of my visibility, and growing the consulting business.
+Although I never started developing content for monetization purposes as such, I could easily draw a correlation line between the content quality+consistency, the improvement of my visibility, and growing the consulting business.
 Content definitely gave access to more clients and a more consistent flow of new client leads.
 I never had to chase new clients.
 Clients came to me/us instead of me/us having to convince and sell.
 Inbound instead of outbound.
 And, by the way, aggressive revenue growth targets (especially after the Deloitte acquisition) were always achieved, with zero marketing!